mnelson13/friend-finder/README.md

 * Your answers will then be stored and compared to future survey submissions

 ### Languages/Technologies Used:
-* HTML, CSS, Bootstrap, JavaScript, jQuery, Node.js, Express.js
+* HTML, CSS, Materialize, JavaScript, jQuery, Node.js, Express.js